Veneers in Whitehouse, OH

 Chipped or cracked teeth can affect you in many ways including your willingness to smile, interact with others and even seek professional opportunities.
 Fortunately, porcelain veneers can help transform your smile while boosting your confidence.
 Made of high-quality material, porcelain veneers are thin shells that slip over the teeth to conceal an array of cosmetic imperfections, including cracks, fractures and gaps between teeth.

-Having treated hundreds of patients, Drs.
-Andrew Huntzinger and Douglas Bowman of Dental Health Associates of Whitehouse know the difference an attractive smile can make.
+Having treated hundreds of patients, Dr. Huntzinger of Dental Health Associates of Whitehouse know the difference an attractive smile can make.
 We are pleased to offer porcelain veneers for patients who desire a camera-ready smile.

 Am I a Candidate for Porcelain Veneers?